AryaShetty08/aryashetty08.github.io/homePage.md

 ---
 layout: home
 title: Welcome!
-subtitle: I am Arya Shetty, a Senior at Rutgers University.
+subtitle: I am Arya Shetty, a Senior in the Honors Academy School of Engineering at Rutgers University.
 I’m pursuing a degree in Electrical and Computer Engineering along with a second major in Computer Science, expected to graduate in 2025.
+From training bots to complete tasks in Minecraft to developing a full self-driving pipeline, I am very passionate about learning and creating new projects.
 Here you will find more about me in my professional and personal life.
 columns: 3
 permalink: /homePage
 ---